What is Angelina Jolie's net worth and salary?

 Brad Pitt Divorce Settlement

 After years of bitter legal wars, in January 2025, Brad Pitt and Angelina Jolie finally reached a divorce settlement.
 According to various reports, Angelina received a total of $80 million as a settlement from Brad.
-Roughly $64 million came from her sale of the winery they formerly owned together.
+Roughly $64 million came from the sale of the winery they formerly owned together.
 She was also allowed to keep $11.5 million that was earned from selling a Winston Churchill painting that she received as a gift from Pitt.

 Early Life